janderson77/Capstone_Project/README.md

 - There will be an option to register if you are not a current user.
 Clicking that will take you to the registration screen.

-- The required information for registering is a unique username, your email address and a password
+- The required information for registering is a unique username, your email address (must also be unique) and a password.
+The user profile image is optional, and if none is provided, a default is assigned.

 ### Downloading a Mod